IsaacSShade/IsaacSShade/README.md

 ### Group Collaboration
 * Can effectively use tools such as Trello, Discord, and Google Docs to organize the workflow, communicate effectively, and brainstorm or document important information

+Reach out to me if you want to collaborate!
+As said before, I am always looking for opportunities to expand and diversify the tools I can use and the best way to learn is through experience!